roseswe/saptune_update/README.md

 instead of restarting tuned directly to be compatible with the change.

-Also there will be a v3 (this year?) and maybe v4, etc.
+Also there will be a v3 (this year) and maybe v4, etc.
 You should at least have a test to exit if a version > 2 has been found.

+saptune 3.1 = Winter 2023

+This script might be able also to do an upgrade from saptune v1 to saptune v3.x

+We tried this by hand with uninstalling saptune, do a manual cleanup of the config files and then a

+    systemctl disable --now tuned
+    zypper install saptune ....
+    saptune solution apply ....
+    saptune service takeover ....